Jwakers/articuria/README.md

   - [x] Find a nicer background gradient and store in tailwind config
   - [x] Add light/dark toggle and infrastructure
 - [ ] Mobile menu
+- [ ] Add a persistent sidebar menu (create topic, user dashboard, home) etc. This should be a layout level feature and only for logged in users.

 ## 2. Database Schema Design